-What's The Ukraine Story About?
-Trump Says It's Biden.
-Democrats Say It's Trump
+Trump And The Ukraine Call — What Happened And What's Next?

-President Trump and opponents jockeyed for advantage on Monday as Washington girded for a drawn-out conflict over the White House and Ukraine.
+President Trump and his opponents jockeyed for advantage on Monday as Washington girded for a drawn-out conflict over the White House and Ukraine.

-Trump and aides sought to throw the spotlight on former Vice President Joe Biden and his son Hunter, whom they said might be connected with what they called "corruption" in Ukraine — although Biden's camp insists those allegations have been debunked.
+Trump and his aides sought to throw the spotlight on former Vice President Joe Biden and his son, Hunter, who they said might be connected with what they called "corruption" in Ukraine — although Biden's camp insists those allegations have been debunked.

-Democrats, meanwhile, blasted the White House over its conversations with Ukrainian leaders that may have sought political dirt on the Bidens for use in the U.S. presidential election.
-That's not only inappropriate but, potentially, impeachable, they said, raising the temperature within a party already divided over how or whether to try to hold Trump accountable.
+Democrats, meanwhile, blasted the White House over its conversations with Ukrainian leaders — conversations that may have sought political dirt on the Bidens for use in the U.S. presidential election.
+That's not only inappropriate but potentially impeachable, they said, raising the temperature within a party already divided over how or whether to try to hold Trump accountable.

-For moderate members of Congress watching events unfold via press reports citing unnamed sources, the incipient Ukraine imbroglio became a waiting game — predicated upon lawmakers' receipt of more solid information via official channels.
+For moderate members of Congress watching events unfold via news reports citing unnamed sources, the incipient Ukraine imbroglio became a waiting game — predicated upon lawmakers' receipt of more solid information via official channels.

 "If the president asked or pressured Ukraine's president to investigate his political rival, either directly or through his personal attorney, it would be troubling in the extreme.
 Critical for the facts to come out," wrote Sen. Mitt Romney, R-Utah, on Twitter.